RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 Advice from bioinformaticians via the BVCN Slack channel recommended co-assembly of technical replicates for complex samples like peat, in order to potentially provide more data for higher % completion of predicted genomes.
 However, they also indicated that single-library co-assemblies can be useful for the bin refinement step to reduce bin contamination.

-The tables below show the checkM results from the MetaBat2 binning results for metaSPAdes co-assembly of three libraries (top; this study) with one library (bottom; <a href="https://maveric-informatics.readthedocs.io/en/latest/Processing-a-Microbial-Metagenome.html">MAVERIC</a> tutorial).
+The tables below show the checkM results from the MetaBat2 binning results for metaSPAdes co-assembly of three libraries (top; this study) with one library (bottom; MAVERIC tutorial).
 <br>
 <img src="https://github.com/user-attachments/assets/490ef2dd-d4e6-4772-bbdf-31411ce88c8a" width=800 align=center title="My MetaBat bins from metaSPAdes K33 co-assembly" >